Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 React: Component-based flexibility

 React continues to lead general front-end development with its component-based architecture and extensive ecosystem.
-Originally developed at Facebook, React uses a declarative approach to building user interfaces, and recent versions introduced Server Components, automatic batching, and improved concurrent features that benefit complex UIs.
+Originally developed at Facebook, React uses a declarative approach to building user interfaces.
+React 19, stable since December 2024 and now at 19.2.x, introduced Server Components, automatic batching, and improved concurrent features that benefit complex UIs.

 Flexibility and ecosystem size represent React’s primary strengths.
 The npm ecosystem provides extensive component libraries and utilities, though this requires careful selection and integration work to assemble a complete stack.
 Server Components support better performance for content-heavy applications by rendering on the server and reducing client-side JavaScript.
 The learning curve includes mastering hooks, state management patterns, and the broader ecosystem of libraries that production React applications typically use.

 Enterprise limitations emerge with very large datasets and complex UI requirements.
-React applications often require significant third-party integration including ag-Grid, TanStack Virtual, or specialized state management libraries to match enterprise component needs.
+React applications often require significant third-party integration, including ag-Grid, TanStack Virtual, or specialised state management libraries to match enterprise component needs.
 With careful library selection and tuning, React applications can reach excellent performance for enterprise scenarios, but the assembly work is real and ongoing.

 Angular: Full-stack TypeScript framework